 In 2008, the four of us went on a guided kayak/snorkel trip off of the Olawalu coast of Maui.
 It was one of our favorite memories and we were excited to try it again this trip.
 Maui Ecotours suggested we take off from Makena Landing this time due to better weather conditions on the south side of the island which sounded great to all 9 of us.
-We met at Makena Landing at 8:00 to meet our guide Peter, get fitted for lifevests and paddles and to get some instruction.

 The cliffside homes and views were spectacular and the weather was perfect!